yeonjin-park/portfolio/final-1.md

 | [Homepage](https://yeonjin-park.github.io/portfolio/) | [Visualizing debt](/dataviz2.md) | [Critique by design](/dataviz3.md) | [Final Project 1](/final-1.md) |

-> Important note: this template includes major elements of Part I, but the instructions on Canvas are the authoritative source.
-Make sure to read through the assignment page and review the rubric to confirm you have everything you need before submitting.
-When done, delete these instructions before submitting.

 # Outline
 > Include a high-level summary of your project.
 This should be a couple paragraphs that describe what you're interested in showing with your final project.